gyorilab/covid-19/docs/README.md

 General technologies for COVID-19
 =================================
-There are several applications built on top of INDRA that that are generally applicable to biomedical research and can therefore also be used to study COVID-19 mechanisms.
+We have developed several applications that are generally applicable to biomedical research and can therefore also be used to study COVID-19.

 - [`INDRA`](https://www.indra.bio): INDRA can be used as a [`Python package`](https://github.com/sorgerlab/indra) or a [`web service`](http://api.indra.bio:8000) to collect relevant information from the literature and pathway databases and build custom